 The Celtic Knot

 Celtic knots have no beginning or end, representing true love, friendship, and any form of loyalty.
 Celtic knots differentiate from any other as one thread expresses that both forever and life are intertwined.
 Jewelry, dishes, cutlery, and even clothing are seen displaying the Celtic knot.
 Across Ireland, you will notice the Celtic knots on churches, crosses, and other public landmarks.
-Celtic knots are an essential part of Irish-American heritage.
+Celtic knots are an essential part of the Irish-American heritage.

 The Celtic knot has so much meaning, even if you have no Irish heritage.
 The knots on the jewelry make the gift just that bit more meaningful.
 Celtic knots are also engraved on ornaments, which people have in their homes.